 That mismatch shows up the moment you try to monetize.
 Answer engines need affiliate links inserted into streaming text at inference time, not a JavaScript tag scanning a rendered DOM after the fact.
 Intent detection has to happen before the user sees the response.
 Latency budgets are well under a second.

-The eight platforms below split into three buckets worth keeping straight: AI-native infrastructure, auto-monetizers designed for static pages, and traditional networks or SaaS programs you have to wire in yourself.
+The seven platforms below split into three buckets worth keeping straight: AI-native infrastructure, auto-monetizers designed for static pages, and traditional networks or SaaS programs you have to wire in yourself.

-Answer engines generate fresh product recommendations on every turn, which means monetization has to live inside the response, not on the page around it.
-Two of the platforms below are built for that surface.
+Answer engines generate fresh product recommendations on every turn, which means monetization has to live inside the conversation, not on the page around it.
+One of the platforms below is built for that surface.
 The rest plug in around it as ad inventory, affiliate accounts, or partner programs you assemble into a pipeline.

 Ask ChatGPT to summarize the full text automatically.